-For Affordable Housing properties, rent is set as a discount of the market rent price – usually at 20–25 per cent of the price of similar properties in the area.
+For Affordable Housing properties, rent is set as a discount of the market rent price – usually at 75% of the price of similar properties in the area.
 Ideally the rent price is no more than 30 per cent of the gross household income.

 In this case, Link Wentworth assesses each applicant’s individual circumstances according to the NSW Affordable Housing Ministerial Guidelines.

-For Social Housing properties, eligible tenants can apply for a rental subsidy.
-A rental subsidy means that you only pay a percentage of your household’s income in rent.
-The percentage is from 25 percent.
+For Social Housing properties, eligible tenants can apply for a rent subsidy.
+A rent subsidy means that you only pay a percentage of your household’s income in rent.
+The percentage is between 25 and 30% of household income plus 100% of Commonwealth Rent Assistance.

-You need to apply for a rental subsidy.
-If you are approved for a rental subsidy, you will pay less than the market rent for your home.
+You need to apply for a rent subsidy.
+If you are eligible for a rental subsidy, you will pay less than the market rent for your home.

-This application is called ‘rent review’.
-It is important that you complete it on time, so your rental subsidy is not affected.
-If you return the forms late, you may be charged the full market rent.
+This application is called a ‘rent subsidy review’.
+It is important that you complete it on time, so your rent subsidy is not affected.
+If you return the forms late, there is a risk that you may be charged the full market rent.

-If your circumstances change, for example someone moves in or out of your home, you start a new job, or leave your job, you must contact us and return an ‘Application for a Rental Subsidy’ form, along with documentation supporting the changes, so that we can reassess your rental subsidy based on your new household income and you don’t fall behind in rent.
+If your circumstances change, for example someone moves in or out of your home, you start a new job, or leave your job, you must contact us and return an ‘Application for a Rent Subsidy’ form, along with documentation supporting the changes, so that we can reassess your rent subsidy based on your new household income and you don’t fall behind in rent.

 You are responsible for the cost of connection and use of electricity and gas.
 Any faults with wiring/gas pipes or the meter are Link Wentworth’s responsibility.